LogoLogo

 • A few pieces of information about your organization:

-• A list of domains you own: We recommend downloading these from your domain registrar or using our connectors
+• A list of domains you own: We recommend downloading these from your domain registrar or using our

 • A list of your static network ranges